joerick/pyinstrument/README.md

 ```

 Experiment with the interval value to see different depths, but keep in mind
-that this will affect performance
+that smaller intervals could affect the performance overhead of profiling.

 **Protip:** To explore the profile in a web browser, use
 `profiler.open_in_browser()`.
 To save this HTML for later, use